ome/bioformats/docs/sphinx/developers/wsi.rst

 The OMERO pyramid format is a TIFF file with JPEG-2000 compressed image tiles.
 All resolutions for a tile are encoded in the same JPEG-2000 stream, using the "decompression levels" feature of JPEG-2000.
 As a result, only data types supported by the JPEG-2000 standard (``uint8`` and ``uint16``) are supported.
-See the :products_plone:`list of known OMERO limitations <omero/sysadmins/limitations>` for additional information.
+See the `list of known OMERO limitations <https://docs.openmicroscopy.org/omero/5.3.3/sysadmins/limitations.html>`_ for additional information.